 Jamie Redknapp believes Rio Ferdinand did the right thing by pulling out of Roy Hodgson's England squad.

-The former Tottenham and Liverpool midfielder says the Manchester United defender shouldn't join the squad if he isn't capable of training and shouldn't risk his long-term future at Old Trafford.
+The former Tottenham and Liverpool midfielder says the Manchester United defender should not join the squad if he is not capable of training and should not risk his long-term future at Old Trafford.

 Redknapp revealed how he picked up a number of injuries during his international career and felt no-one from the England setup cared about him once he was injured.